syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 <ts name = "ej.TreeGrid.FilterHierarchyMode"/>

-Specifies the mode of filtering.
+Specifies the mode of filtering whether to filter with hierarchy.

 <table class="params">
 <thead>